-Teachers and administrators may assign lunch and after-school detentions to students for inappropriate behavior.
+Teachers and administrators may assign lunch and late school detentions to students for inappropriate behavior.
 Lunch detentions will be served during the student's lunch period with a supervising staff member.
-After-school detentions will be held in the student's team area with teacher supervision beginning at 3:05 p.m.
+After-school detentions will be at 3:10 p.m.